 What is the IP pass-through mode?

 IP pass-through works essentially the same as the bridged mode where customer can use their own router behind the ISP-provided gateway.
 However, in IP pass-through mode the signal is terminated (bridge mode signal is not terminated) at the gateway and allows the ISP to connect to the gateway with its own IP.
-The traffic will still pass-though the gateway, and the ISP-provided public IP address will be assigned to the customer's router.
+The traffic will still pass through the gateway, and the ISP-provided public IP address will be assigned to the customer's router.

-Some gateway vendors like 2wire call IP passthrough as the DMZ Plus mode.
+Some gateway vendors like 2wire call "IP Pass-through" as the DMZ Plus mode.
 This is because the entire network is set up as the passthrough to a DMZ node, and the untrusted Internet will be connected to a DMZ network.

 How do you effectively manage your network?